When you stay at a Heritage hotel, you're somewhere special. And at Heritage, we also recognise that every one of our guests is someone special.

 To maintain the high service standard that our customers have come to expect from T.H.E.
 Heritage Experience, we have established a number of key principles.
 These guide how we collect and use personal information to provide you ‘T.H.E.
 Heritage Experience’, this includes products you use and or consume and the service we provide.
 We have prepared this Privacy Statement to explain how we collect and manage this information.

 This Privacy Statement addresses our compliance to privacy laws in New Zealand where we operate; New Zealand’s Privacy Act has been recognised by the European Commission as “EU Adequate” meaning that our privacy regulations are of an internationally recognised standard.
-We also adhere to the General Data Protection Regulations (GDPR) to protect the privacy of our European Union customers.
+We also adhere to the European Union (EU) General Data Protection Regulations (GDPR) to protect the privacy of our EU customers.

 2. Some important things to note about this statement